 How Laptop Weight Impacts Graphics Design Work

 For graphics designers, the weight of a laptop is an essential consideration as it directly affects their productivity and creativity.
-A lighter laptop means they can easily carry it to meetings or work on-the-go without being weighed down.
+A lighter laptop means they can easily carry it to meetings or work on the go without being weighed down.
 It also allows them to set up in different locations quickly, such as coffee shops or co-working spaces, where space may be limited.

 Moreover, when working with design software that requires heavy computing power, a lightweight laptop may not have the necessary hardware specifications to handle the workload efficiently.
 In this case, a slightly heavier laptop with more powerful components would be more suitable for graphic design work.